-Mosquitoes can be a problem.
-These bloodsuckers are more prevalent in the summer season and at dawn and dusk.
+Mosquitoes and redbugs can be a problem.
+Before going in the field, be sure to spray around your footwear and ankles, and elsewhere as needed.
+Mosquitos are more prevalent at dawn and dusk, but can a problem anytime.
 Off-brand insect repellent is readily available, but you may want to bring something stronger.
 The most effective repellent is DEET (N, N-diethyl meta-toluamide) an ingredient in most insect repellents.
 Avoid applying high-concentration (greater than 35%) products to the skin, and refrain from applying repellent to portions of the hands that are likely to come in contact with the eyes and mouth.
 ALWAYS READ THE CAUTION NOTICE ON THE BOTTLE BEFORE SPRAYING YOURSELF, as some products with DEET recommends absolutely no skin contact.
 Pediatric insect repellents with 6-10% DEET are available.
 Rarely toxic reactions or other problems have developed after contact with DEET.
 For greater protection clothing can be soaked in or sprayed with PERMETHRIN, which is an insect repellent licensed for use on clothing.
 If applied according to the directions, permethrin will repel insects from clothing for several weeks.
 The best protection is insect repellent and/or full cover clothing.